SuyogAdhikari/Flappy-Ricardo/README.md

 # Flappy-Ricardo
-It is a flapping Ricardo game made from Scratch
+It is a flapping Ricardo game made from Scratch project.... <br>
+load it via scratch browser or scratch offline editor